 When you bring new people into your organisation it is important to ensure that their introduction to your working environment is positive, friendly and informative.
 An experience that goes way beyond meeting team members and being shown the facilities.
 A well thought out onboarding scheme can go a long way to really helping a new team member feel comfortable and up to speed as quickly as possible.
 Not only this, but it helps with retention and (with platforms such as Glassdoor) company perception in the market place (i.e. candidate attraction).

 Here are some tips for creating a good solid onboarding scheme:

-- Clarifying expectations early on is helpful to both parties.
-The nuances of the job can never be fully explained at interview stage so sitting down and clearly discussing the role, the level of output and pace and any other expectations means that even if your culture is very laid back, new starters understand the level that is expected of them.
+This is helpful to both parties.
+The nuances of the job can never be fully explained at the interview stage so sitting down and clearly discussing the role, the level of output and pace and any other expectations means that even if your culture is very laid back, new starters understand the level that is expected of them.

-- Create a three month plan and stick to it.
 Discuss this plan with the new starter in accordance with set expectations, and goal setting (role appropriate).
-This then becomes a good marker for discussion at personal development meetings or weekly catch ups.
+This then becomes a good marker for discussion at personal development meetings or weekly catch-ups.
 It also helps the new starter to see that they are progressing (which is motivating in itself).

 Appraisals help to establish growth and motivation.
 If you meet once every 6 months for this purpose it provides an anchor and a reference point for progress.